SiteLetter vs UptimeRobot

 Pricing unit 1 site (up to 15 pages) 1 URL = 1 monitor

-Free tier available for client work 14-day free trial of paid features No - free plan is non-commercial only per their current ToS
+Free tier for client work 14-day free trial of paid features Yes - 50 monitors, 5-min checks; commercial/client use now allowed

 Monitoring data retention 2 years (730 days), all data types, all subscribers Tiered: Free 3 months / Solo 12 months / Team & Enterprise 24 months